rsachdeva/illuminatingdeposits-grpc/README.md

 #### Sanity test Client:
 The server side DEPOSITS_GRPC_SERVICE_TLS should be consistent and set for client also.
-Uncomment any desired function request
+Uncomment any request function if not desired.
-Make sure to make email unique to avoid error.

 ```shell
 export GODEBUG=x509ignoreCN=0